 Application for Section 8 in Seattle or Public housing are typically hard to find due to long waiting lists.
 Each Housing Authority may have preferences as to who can apply for their programs.
 Sometimes they will allow applicants from out of state, and sometimes not.
 Applications however, are always free when they are being accepted.

 Payment standards represent the maximum amount of subsidy that the Seattle Housing Authority can provide a family.
 The Housing Authority does not automatically approve this rent level for a given unit.
 Monthly rent subsidy depends on a number of factors, including payment standards, the rents of other comparable unsubsidized rental units in the area , and the income of the family.
-Anyone that would like to apply for section 8 must complete an application during an open waiting list period.
+Anyone that would like to apply for section 8 rental assistance in Seattle must complete an application during an open waiting list period.

 If I apply for Section 8 in Seattle Washington, how much rent would I pay?Participants in the HCV program in Seattle pay approximately 30% of their income for rent and utilities.
 This is typical of any Section 8 housing program in the United States.
 The Department of Housing and Urban Development (HUD) has defined Total Tenant Payment (TTP) for "rent" to include both shelter and the costs for reasonable amounts of utilities.
 The amount determined necessary cover the resident's reasonable utility costs is the utility allowance.
 Please see CHA's 2017 Utility Allowance Schedule.
 Modification fund Section 8 Housing Choice Voucher participants or household members are eligible to receive a reasonable modification to existing premises, which are occupied or will be occupied by the person with a disability.
 To qualify for a modification, participants must (1) have a verifiable disability and (2) submit a Reasonable Accommodation request which is subject to approval by CHA's Housing Rights and Nondiscrimination Department.
 For more information about this program.
 Contact the Housing Authority if you want to apply for Section 8 in Seattle or check your status on the waiting list.